4.4. Validation - Multiple Debris Impacts on a Raised Structure - Digital Twin (OSU LWF)

 ../../../../../_images/GUI_Outputs.PNG

 We assume that 2 hours are reserved for your simulation.
-For those using the reduce fluid bulk modulus or reduced resolution, this may be more than neccesary.
+For those using the reduce fluid bulk modulus or reduced resolution, this may be more than necessary.

-This simulation was ran on the TACC Lonestar6 system.
-It uesd three NVIDIA A100 GPUs on a single node in the gpu-a100 queue.
-Real time to complete was 2 hours.
-Simulated time in the digital twin is 26 seconds.
+This simulation was run on the TACC Lonestar6 system.
+It uses three NVIDIA A100 GPUs on a single node in the gpu-a100 queue.
+The real-time to complete was 2 hours.
+The simulated time in the digital twin is 26 seconds.

-In order to retrieve results from the analysis, the analysis must complete and postprocess the model output files into an appropriate format before the end of the allotted submission time.
+To retrieve results from the analysis, the analysis must complete and post-process the model output files into an appropriate format before the end of the allotted submission time.

 Provide a large amount of time for the Max Run Time field in HydroUQ when submitting a job to ensure the model completes before the time allotted runs out!
 We recommend 2 hours in this example.